Transcription of Australian Aboriginal languages: Place of articulation

 The bilabial, velar and alveolar consonants are usually written the same as in English, i.e. p /p/, b /b/, m /m/, k /k/, g /ɡ/, ng /ŋ/, t /t/, d /d/, n /n/, l /l/. ng may also be written using the non-English letter ŋ, called eng.
 Note that ŋ sounds like the ng in singer, not as in finger; the latter would be written ŋg.

 Palatal consonants are often represented by a digraph made of an alveolar consonant + j or y, i.e. /c ɟ ɲ ʎ/ can be written tj/ty, dj/dy, nj/ny, and lj/ly. c and j are other possible ways of writing the palatal stops.

 Dental consonants are represented by a digraph made of an alveolar consonant + h, i.e. th /t̪/, dh /d̪/, nh /n̪/, lh /l̪/.
 Note that th is not a fricative as in Australian English, but a stop as in Irish English.

 Retroflex consonants are usually represented by a digraph made of r + an alveolar consonant, i.e. rt /ʈ/, rd /ɖ/, rn /ɳ/, rl /ɭ/, as in Swedish.
 In some varieties, such as Pitjantjatjara, a digraph is not used and instead the alveolar consonant is underlined to indicate that it is retroflex thus: ṯ, ṉ and ḻ.

 A handful of languages have palato-velar consonants, between palatal and velar.
 For Yanyuwa, these are written yk /ɡ̟/, nyk /ⁿɡ̟/ (a prenasalised stop—see Prenasalisation below), nyng /ŋ̟/.

 Voicing of stops

 Most Australian languages do not distinguish between voiced and voiceless stops, so that e.g. t and d both occur as variants of the same sound.
 Both the voiced and voiceless allophone will usually be written the same way, but whether to use the voiceless symbol or the voiced symbol varies depending on which occurs more frequently in the language.
 Some languages have been written using the voiced symbols by one linguist and the voiceless symbols by another.
 Moreover, some linguists choose to use voiceless symbols for some consonants in a language and voiced symbols for others.

 Some languages do distinguish between voiced and voiceless stops, however.

 Prenasalisation

 Some languages have prenasalized consonants, a stop preceded by a nasal sound which is considered one consonant.
 In Yanyuwa these are written mb /ᵐb/, ngk /ᵑɡ/, nj /ᶮɟ/, nth /ⁿd̪/, nd /ⁿd/, rnd /ᶯɖ/.

-Other systems

-Russian system

-Below is the Russian Wikipedia's transcription system for Indigenous Australian languages.